The Ultimate Google Business Profile Guide

 Without GBP, you’ll be unable to rank in the Local Pack and the Local Finder—which should be a high-priority goal for any local business.
 Since the Local Pack appears at the very top of the search results for a local query, you definitely won’t want to risk missing out on this huge potential slice of web traffic.
 Before you jump into a Google Business Profile Audit, though, you'll need to learn the basics.

-A Guide to Google Business Profile
+Learn Google Business Profile

 Throughout this extensive Google Business Profile guide, we’ll be exploring the ins and outs of the platform and demonstrating how to go the extra mile to make it work wonders for you.
 We'd recommend starting with our introduction to Google Business Profile or jumping straight into "What is Google Business Profile?".

 With so many great features to take advantage of, such as earning customer reviews, posting photos and videos, sharing updates, and answering questions, there are countless opportunities to promote your brand while engaging with your audience.